jmwyson/cascadeo-ansible-training-php/README.md

 Requirements
 ------------

-Tested to work with apache.
+Apache must be installed.
+Has built in handler to restart apache.

 Role Variables
 --------------